 Robert (Bob) Fernley, has enjoyed a remarkable career in Formula One, Can Am and Indycar.
 Over the past fifty years, Bob’s achievements in motorsports are most impressive.
 In fact, he is arguably the only person to have had podium finishes in all three top-tier racing categories.
-He now serves as the FIA President of The Single Seater Commission.
+He recently stepped down as President of the FIA Single Seater Commission.

 From a working-class background himself, Bob has first-hand experience with the seemingly insurmountable barriers confronting young people trying to enter motorsport.

 Through his Foundation’s close association with the University of Bolton, a number of scientific, technical, and practical initiatives under the banner of “Fast Track to F1” were launched and subsequently enhanced by the donation of two F1 cars and an Indy car Fernley raced in the eighties.
 These were made available to ensure students received real-world hands-on operating experience.

 Also needed was a solid scholarship component to help those unable to afford a University education.
 Consequently, the Not-for-Profit Fernley Foundation has attracted partners and friends who have generously funded two full scholarships to the UK’s only National Centre for Motorsport Engineering (NCME) within Bolton University.